aarontran/g309.2-0.6/Notes.md

 Standing questions and TODOs
 ============================

+New fits TBA:
+* Run fits for various subregions (not yet implemented)

 Huge todo -- review how my spectrum error bars were computed.
 This dictates error calculations and cannot be neglected.